College is Back – and Better Than Ever: UWG Continuing Preparations for Richer Student Experience in Fall 2021Share this page

 Since moving to exclusively online instruction in mid-spring 2020, the university has continuously monitored the COVID-19 pandemic and has developed and implemented plans based on the latest information and guidance from the Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health and the University System of Georgia.

-The university has provided nearly 3,300 COVID-19 vaccinations directly for students, faculty, staff and employees’ family members during the spring and summer semesters of 2021.
+The university has provided more than 3,300 COVID-19 vaccinations directly for students, faculty, staff and employees’ family members during the spring and summer semesters of 2021.
 Cases of COVID-19 among members of the university community remained relatively low for the entirety of the Spring 2021 semester, with zero positive cases reported by students or employees so far during the summer semester.

 As was shared in mid-May, fully vaccinated individuals at the university may engage in campus activities without wearing a mask or physically distancing themselves from others, in alignment with updated guidance from the CDC and USG, and vaccinations are offered to students, faculty, staff, and employees’ family members on campus this summer.